 Many young people who are looking to leave their family homes and move in with their partners are nowadays faced with a difficult question: should I rent or should I invest in a home of my own?
 To some, this is a no-brainer, and whatever they choose, it’s a good decision.
 But for the majority out there who are trying to figure out what’s best for the long-term financial stability of their future families, making this decision will be a complex and daunting task.
 Sure, you could try to get a mortgage to buy your own home, but is that really what you need, or what fits your lifestyle?

 The answer will depend on a number of key variables, all of which will ultimately revolve around your financial stability and your ability to improve your net worth in the long term.
-With all of that in mind, let’s take a look at the five key considerations to help you decide whether to buy or rent a home.
+Try using a net worth calculator to see where you stand currently.
+With all of that in mind, let’s take a look at the five key considerations to help you decide whether to rent or to buy a home

 The first and most obvious consideration is: where is all of your money going?
 If you decide to rent, then your money is definitely going to the landlord, which means that it’s not generating a return on investment.
 And that’s perfectly fine if you choose to take that route, because there are more variables in play.
 But keep in mind that choosing to buy a home builds your long-term net worth, your equity.